 1. Enter New Markets More Easily

-A global market should be considered from the ground level, allowing for easier transitions through the process of internationalization and localization.
+A global market should be considered from the ground level.
+That allows for easier transitions through the process of internationalization and localization.

-Remove barriers to global success so that you can easily gain traction in new markets much quicker, avoiding cultural blunders along the way.
+Remove barriers to global success so that you can easily gain traction in new markets much quicker.
+Then, you avoid cultural blunders along the way.

 It might mean more work up front, but it keeps the door open for exponential growth.